Performance event

 BIO

-Jakub Michalak born in Bielsko-Biała in 2002.
-Student of painting at the Academy of Fine Arts in Lodz.
+Jakub Michalak, born in Bielsko-Biała in 2002, is a painting student at the Academy of Fine Arts in Łódź.

 Statement

-Painting practice: my painting explorations revolve around mystical (quasi-mystical) feelings and premonitions.
-They are usually the result of a person's individual dilemmas and anxieties that he experiences while living and abiding in the world.
-They arise from the need to find one's own system of representations oriented to certain elements of our experiencing that are difficult or impossible to describe in words.
-Sound practice: my sound practice addresses similar issues.
-For me, it is a different method, belonging to a different order of representations (to the order of sound representations), serving the search for other forms of expressing the same obscure content related to the experience of the phenomenon of life and duration.
+Painting Practice: My artistic explorations in painting revolve around mystical (or quasi-mystical) feelings and premonitions.
+These often arise from the individual dilemmas and anxieties that people experience while living in the world.
+They stem from a need to find a personal system of representation for aspects of our experience that are difficult or impossible to put into words.
+Sound Practice: My sound practice addresses similar themes.
+For me, it is an alternative method, belonging to a different realm of expression (that of sound), used to explore other ways of conveying these same complex ideas related to the phenomenon of life and existence.

 BIO